pdevito3/TaskTower/README.md

 ```

 > [!NOTE]
-> Check intervals have a hard coded minimum of 500ms
+> Check intervals have a hard coded minimum of that can not me less than 500ms

 ## How Task Tower Works